nicholasf/downstairs.js/README.md

 var User = Table.register(userSQL, userValidation);
 var user = new User({username: 'fred'});

-user.validate(function(errs, result){
+user.isValid(function(errs, result){
-  result.length.should.eql(0);
+  result.should.be.ok;
   done();
 });

 ```

-Note that validations messages (errors) are return in the second argument of the callback.
-The error argument is left for functional errors.
+The result will be a boolean indicating successful validation.
+If the result is false, errs will hold an array of error messages.

 ## Getting Started
 Install the module with: `npm install downstairs`